Pradhyuman12/covid-19/README.md

-# covid-19
+## Covid-19
-A simple practice website
+A simple practice website made using html and css